plapointe6/EspSimpleWifiHandler/README.md

     const bool autoConnect = true);     // if set, the wifi will not connect automatically.
 ```

-If you want to set wifi later:
+If you want to set WiFi later:
 ```c++
   EspSimpleWifiHandler();
 ```